 The black carpet beetle adult is dark brown to oily-black.
 The body length can range from 1/8 to approximately 3/16 inch.
 Black carpet beetle larvae are typically seen as having carrot-shaped, or elongated, bodies with a tuft of long bristles at the narrow end.
 Inside homes, carpet beetles typically deposit their eggs on or near wool carpet and rugs.
 A female carpet beetle lays around 40 eggs, which take 10 to 20 days to hatch.
 A female adult carpet beetle can live for 2 to 6 weeks, and a male can live for 2 to 4 weeks.
 Adults usually appear in spring and early summer.
 Indoors, they are often seen near windows.

 They also eat dried plant products and silk plants.
 Inside homes, these “fuzzy” bugs are often found on the floor or around baseboards, in closets, beneath upholstered furniture and on the undersides of carpeting.
-Carpet beetles, like many other pests, generally enter the home from the outside.
-As adults, they will frequent homes and buildings by entering through small cracks and openings around windows, doors, underneath siding, or through electrical lines and above-ground pipes that lead into the home.
+Carpet beetles, like many other pests, enter the home from the outside.
+Adult carpet beetles frequent homes and buildings by entering through small cracks and openings around windows, doors, and from underneath siding.
+They will also use electrical lines and above-ground pipes that lead into the home.

-is best done by the homeowner.
+Much of what needs to be done to solve a carpet beetle problem is best done by the homeowner.
 The process of looking through items and checking for evidence of infestation is something that homeowners can easily do.
-If evidence of infestation appears, affected items (such as clothing, wool rugs, carpets, etc.) should be laundered or cleaned in whatever manner is appropriate for the item.
-Natural fiber rugs commonly affected by carpet beetles (such as wool, silk and sisal materials) are best addressed by sending to a professional rug cleaning company.
-It is reasonable to expect that any of these items are free of infestation after the appropriate cleaning is done.
+If evidence of infestation appears, wash affected items (such as clothing, wool rugs, carpets, etc.) or clean them in whatever manner is appropriate for the item.
+Natural fiber rugs affected by carpet beetles (such as wool, silk and sisal materials) are best addressed by sending to a professional rug cleaning company.
+It is reasonable to expect that any of these items are free of infestation after the appropriate cleaning.
 Following the inspection and identification of infested items, a thorough cleaning and/or vacuuming of the area needs to be performed where the items were.
 This should involve the use of a crack and crevice tool with the goal being the removal of any and all particles of lint, carpet fiber, pet hair, etc. This is the part of the process that a homeowner or resident is involved in.
 Following these steps, an appropriate application of pesticide is applied.